-If you live in Southern Ontario, chances are you often hear the phrase GTA, or Greater Toronto Area.
+If you live in Southern Ontario, chances are you often hear the term GTA, or Greater Toronto Area.
 But what cities and towns are included in the GTA?
 If you're curious or just want to learn more, below you will find an outline of the cities and towns in the GTA as well as a few highlights of what you can see and do in each area.

 Besides all of the neighbourhoods in the amalgamated City of Toronto, when people refer to the Greater Toronto Area they are usually talking about an area which includes the regions of Halton, Peel, York and Durham.

-In terms of attractions and things to do in the region, Mississauga has more than 480 parks and woodlands and like Halton Region, Peel's picturesque Caledon is situation along the Niagara Escarpment, a UNESCO Biosphere Reserve.
+In terms of attractions and things to do in the region, Mississauga has more than 480 parks and woodlands and like Halton Region, Peel's picturesque Caledon is situated along the Niagara Escarpment, a UNESCO Biosphere Reserve.

 Sitting North of Toronto, the region of York stretches all the way to Lake Simcoe and includes nine municipalities: